 We will always be met with new and difficult challenges in life.
-But the wider our skill set and stronger our resilience – the better positioned we will be to meet these challenges head on, to help us move forward through even the darkest of times.
+But the wider our skill set and stronger our resilience, the better positioned we will be to meet these challenges head-on, and to help us move forward through even the darkest of times.

 We’d love to hear from you.

 Are you working on developing any of these skills?
 If so, how?
 We’d love to hear more about the areas of your life you’ve found them to be most helpful.
-Email us at [email protected] or leave a comment below.
+Join the conversation over on the Rest Less community forum or leave a comment below.